Student Organizations & Opportunities

 Crossroads Junior Board

-The Crossroads Bank Junior Board of Directors program is a highly innovative program designed to introduce local high school juniors and seniors to an extensive variety of banking, leadership and community service opportunities.
+The Crossroads Bank Junior Board of Directors program is a highly innovative program designed to introduce local high school sophomores and juniors to an extensive variety of banking, leadership and community service opportunities.
 Through this program, Crossroads Bank strives not only to encourage students to return to the local business community after college, but to strengthen the pipeline of talent for generations to come by offering creative opportunities for students to become capable leaders.

 Superintendent's Advisory Team